phax/ph-pdf-layout/README.md

 Java library for creating fluid page layouts with Apache PDFBox.

 Please check the test files to see how to create PDFs with the different elements.
 Version starting with 2.1.0 uses PDFBox 2.x, previous versions (up to and including 2.0.0) use PDFBox 1.8.x.
+Note: version 3.5.2 is not actively developed - in the meantime ph-pdf-layout 4 is the way forward.

 Note: version 4.0.0 has troubles building with JDK 1.8.0_92 - updating to 1.8.0_112 or later should work.